UWStout/cs324-docker-lamp/README.md

 Extra PHP and MySQL versions have been removed along with redis, and the project structure has been simplified.

 ## Installation
+Make sure you have docker installed first.
+Download the latest docker desktop install here: https://www.docker.com/products/docker-desktop/.

+Note that you do NOT have to create a docker account to download docker desktop or to use this project.

 - Clone this repository on your local computer (or just download a zip archive)
 - Rename cs404.env to .env (this file contains environment variables for docker-compose)